Sling Aircraft Sling HW: Operational history

-In a 2022 review, AVweb writer Pual Dye wrote, "Speed performance was right on the predictions from the factory.
+In a 2022 review, AVweb writer Paul Dye wrote, "Speed performance was right on the predictions from the factory.
 The Rotax 915 iS motor goes into ECO (economy) mode when you pull the power back to 80%, and at this power setting, we consistently saw 135–136 KTAS on the EFIS.
 This was about 10 knots slower than the low-wing TSi with the same engine at the same power setting, but it’s about as expected due to a larger frontal area and the heavier weight of the prototype.
 It will be interesting to see if the lighter production models will go faster, but at any rate, if you’re thinking of comparisons, I doubt you’ll find a standard-engine Cessna 172 that will cruise anywhere near that, and certainly not on 7.7 gph."

 Three Sling HWs were flown from the factory in Johannesburg, South Africa, to Oshkosh, Wisconsin for AirVenture 2022.
 One was the factory prototype to be displayed at the airshow, while the others were ferry flight deliveries for American customers.
 The route flown was north along African west coast and across to the Cape Verde Islands, then across the Atlantic Ocean to Barbados, the Bahamas, Florida and over land to Oshkosh.